pvcraven/networking-class/source/02_introduction/introduction.rst

 Protocol/Internet Protocol.
 IP covers networking (layer 3), TCP covers transport (layer 4).
 Mostly.

+Have seen those letters, "http"?
+They stand for **HyperText Transport Protocol**.
+That covers parts of transport and session layers (layers 4 and 5).

 The display of web pages, PDFs, images, even 3D graphics fall under presentation (layer 6), while the management of menus, buttons and other are covered by the application (layer 7).